Sytuacja społeczno-gospodarcza kraju

 Labour market

-The annual decrease in average paid employment in the enterprise sector was similar to the one recorded in April 2025 and slightly smaller than in the previous months of the year.
-In the register rolls of the unemployed, more persons were recorded than a year ago, more persons were removed from the register as well.
-The registered unemployment rate at the end of May 2025 was slightly lower than in the previous month and similar to the one observed a year ago.
+The annual decrease of average paid employment in the enterprise sector was slightly larger than in the first half of 2024.
+Both the inflow to and the outflow from the register rolls of the unemployed were lower than a year ago.
+The registered unemployment rate at the end of June 2025 was higher than in the previous month and a year before.

 -0.8% y/y